WÂJIB – واجب

 Literally: Necessary.
 Incumbent.
 Compulsory.
 Bounden duty.
 Right.
 Proper.
 Necessary to be followed.

 Sunnah as-Saniyyah has degrees.
-Some of them are wâjib, these are not to be abandoned.
-This sort is declared in detail in the Illustrious Sharî’ah.
-They are muhkamât and are not to be changed in any aspect.
-Another sort of it is nawâfil.
-The sort of nawâfil also is of two sorts:
+Some of them are wâjib; these are not to be abandoned.
+This kind is detailed in the Illustrious Sharî’ah.
+They are muhkamât, and they do not change in any way.
+Another kind of it is nawâfil.
+The nawâfil part is divided into two:

 The Eleventh Flash- Sixth Subtle Point